saurabhsingz/FakeNewsDetection/README.md

  In the end, the accuracy score and confusion matrix tell us how well our model works.
  Passive Aggressive classifier -.
 This algorithm react positive for the true data and react aggressive for fake data , we have to predict it on testing part.

- In the end, the accuracy score and confusion matrix tell us how well our model works.
+ In the end, the accuracy score and confusion matrix tell us how well our model works .